Farama-Foundation/Gymnasium/docs/environments/third_party_environments.md

 ### [ RubiksCubeGym](https://github.com/DoubleGremlin181/RubiksCubeGym)

-The RubiksCubeGym package provides environments for twisty puzzles with  multiple reward functions to help simluate the methods used by humans.
+The RubiksCubeGym package provides environments for twisty puzzles with multiple reward functions to help simulate the methods used by humans.

 ### [ GymGo](https://github.com/aigagror/GymGo)